seahyinghang8/asst2/multithreading_tips.md

  - Same semantics as `notify()`, but wakes up all threads in the wait queue

- Here's a really simple example with 1 producer and 1 consumer thread:
+ Here's a simple example with 1 producer and 1 consumer thread:

     LinkedList<Data> MyBuffer;